karlyanelson/resume/README.md

 _May 2019 - Jan 2021 • St. Louis, MO_

+Integrated with agile development teams.
 Design systems, design tokens, figma.
 Across web and mobile.

 ### Asynchrony Labs • UX Designer

 _Jun 2014 - May 2019 • St. Louis, MO_
 Designed mobile applications for iPhone, iPad and Apple Watch.
 Performed usability and user experience assessments for mobile applications.
-Designed and engineered the front-end for various responsive web applications.
+Designed and engineered the front-end for various responsive web applications as part of agile development teams.
 Designed t-shirts, posters, presentations, and any other company design needs.

 ### Bebop • UX Design Intern